BillinTeam/code-challenge/README.md

 We have a list of 10 news articles.
 We need to see how would you represent this data in `http://localhost:3000`

-You are free of using one or other way to organize the components, containers, styles, etc. You have to use `ReactJS` and `PostCSS`, but don't worry about the "beauty" of your app, we are going to focus in the code (Javascript and CSS) and the way you represent the architecture of your app.
+You are free of using one or other way to organize the components, containers, styles, etc. You have to use `ReactJS` and `CSS` (remember, if you want to add any CSS preprocessor please use **PostCSS**), but don't worry about the "beauty" of your app, we are going to focus in the code (Javascript and CSS) and the way you represent the architecture of your app.
 This project has been configured with babel so you should use ES6/ES7.
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) so go ahead if you need more information about the settings.

 The minimum structure has to be: